SubhashreeB/Cybersecurity_Elk_Stack_Project1/README.md

 - _Which URL do you navigate to in order to check that the ELK server is running?
 Run http://[elk_server_ip_address]/app/kibana

-_Other Linux Command List :
+-Other Linux Command List :

 |  Publicly Accessible        | Allowed IP Addresses |
 |-----------------------------|----------------------|